node-red-contrib-lsh-logic 1.6.3

 How It Works

-This node acts as the central orchestrator for your custom smart home devices.
+This node acts as the central orchestrator for your protocol-compatible smart home devices.
 It subscribes to MQTT topics, processes incoming telemetry and events, updates its internal state registry, and dispatches commands.

 Inputs